 The Jewish Chronicle is aware that IPSO are able to offer pre-publication advice.
-It has taken advantage of this in the past but not during the previous year.
-It has, however, used case officers as a sounding board when dealing with sensitive issues on several occasions as well as interpretations of the Editor's Code of Practice.
+It has taken advantage of this on specific and general levels.
+It has also used case officers as a sounding board when dealing with sensitive issues on several occasions as well as interpretations of the Editor's Code of Practice.
 These have proved extremely useful and the practice will continue.

 Otherwise, stories are assigned to pages according to the editor's briefing and edited by section editors.
-They are then proof-read by a sub editor and handed to the editor or deputy editor for sign off.
+They are then proof-read by a sub editor and handed to the editor for sign off.